COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 Don't have a MyChart account?
 No problem.
 Your provider can text or email you a link that you can use for the video visit.

-If you have problems logging in for your video visit, your provider will call you after about 5 to 10 minutes.
-If you cannot get the video visit to function, your provider will conduct the visit over the phone.
+Trouble logging in?
+If you have trouble logging in for your video visit, your provider will call you after about 5 to 10 minutes.
+Or your provider may text or email a new video visit link.
+If you cannot get the video visit to work, your provider will conduct the visit over the phone.